-Its Mosques and Architecture are Outstanding
+Its Mosques and Architecture Are Outstanding

 Since ancient times, pastel colors have gracefully interacted with bright hues.
-Facades have been carefully decorated with traditional calligraphy while minarets and domes have dominated the skyline.
+Facades have been carefully decorated with traditional calligraphy, while minarets and domes have dominated the skyline.

-As an architect myself, I couldn’t stop looking at their wonderful Persian architecture; from the most sacred and delicately decorated spaces at their mosques to the most common pathways at the bazaar.
+As an architect myself, I couldn’t stop looking at their wonderful Persian architecture.
+From the most sacred and delicately decorated spaces in their mosques to the most common pathways at the bazaar.

 One of the most unique things you’ll see in Iran is the interior decorations of their mosques, a Shi’a Islam tradition that began around 450 years ago.
-Every inch of many of their mosques and mausoleums are lavishly decorated with a massive mirror mosaic.
+Every inch of many of their mosques and mausoleums is lavishly decorated with a massive mirror mosaic.

 It’s interesting how this concept of mirror mosaics began.
-During the Safavid Dynasty (16th-17th century), the king Shah Abbas the Great wanted to see himself and his wife on a mirror, so he placed one in his palace — Chehel Sotoun.
+During the Safavid Dynasty (1501 – 1736), king Shah Abbas the Great wanted to see himself and his wife on a mirror, so he placed one in his palace — Chehel Sotoun.

 Back then, these big mirrors were transported from Venice to Iran with camels, so they all broke along the way.
-He asked a designer to come up with a solution to these broken mirrors and that’s when the idea of using them as mosaics was born.
+He asked a designer to come up with a solution to these broken mirrors, and that’s when the idea of using them as mosaics was born.

-It is surreal entering these solemn spaces and suddenly seeing your reflection, broken into thousands of tiny pieces — almost like a kaleidoscope.
+It is surreal entering these solemn spaces and suddenly seeing your reflection broken into thousands of tiny pieces — almost like a kaleidoscope.
 Another beautiful aspect of these spaces is their lighting.

 And during the day, the natural sunlight enters through the multicolored stained-glass windows, bathing the space in hues of red, green, yellow, and blue.

-I highly recommend visiting the Shah-e-Cheragh Mausoleum in Shiraz, as it is one of the best examples of this beautiful Iranian Mosque styling.
+I highly recommend visiting the Shah-e-Cheragh Mausoleum in Shiraz, as it is one of the best examples of this beautiful Iranian mosque styling.
 The Sheikh Lotfollah Mosque in Isfahan is also not to be missed.

-Beyond mosques, do not miss the historic houses of Kashan, the Golestan Palace in Tehran, the ancient bathhouses, the Zoroastrian tower of silence in Yazd, and many other buildings.
+Beyond mosques, do not miss the historical houses of Kashan, like the Tabatabaei House.
+There are also ancient bathhouses, the Zoroastrian Towers of Silence in Yazd, and many other buildings to admire.

 Experience a Cultural, Ethnic, and Religious Gradient